Maple Old Fashioned

 However, good ingredients are key.
 Choose a bourbon you like the flavor of.
 Purchase some high quality bitters.
 And please, get yourself some real maple syrup.
 If you make this with mass produced syrup that doesn’t even have real maple in it (Pearl Milling Co. or Log Cabin, we’re looking at you), you’re going to be disappointed.

-As for the maple syrup: a good maple syrup makes all the difference.
+- Maple syrup – A good maple syrup makes all the difference.
 The mass produced syrups aren’t even from maple.
 So get yourself a real maple syrup.
 Then, depending on your sweet tooth, you can determine how much maple syrup you like in your old fashioned.
 We recommend starting with a quarter ounce.
 Increase it up to a half ounce if you like a sweeter old fashioned, or are just feeling extra decadent.
 I switch back and forth depending on my mood and the specific maple syrup we have on hand.

 How To Make This Maple Old Fashioned Recipe